PathPlanning/ORCA-algorithm/README.md

   * `number` — mandatory attribute that defines the number of obstacles;
   * `<obstacle>` — mandatory tags which defines each static obstacles for collision avoidance.
     * `<vertex>` — mandatory tags which defines vertex of static obstacle for collision avoidance.
-      *  `x` — mandatory attribute that defines the coordinate of vertex on the x-axis;
+      *  `xr` — mandatory attribute that defines the coordinate of vertex on the x-axis;
-      *  `y` — mandatory attribute that defines the coordinate of vertex on the y-axis.
+      *  `yr` — mandatory attribute that defines the coordinate of vertex on the y-axis.

 * Mandatory tag `<algorithm>`.
 It describes the parameters of the algorithm.
-  * `<delta>` — mandatory tag that defines the distance between the center of the agent and the finish, which is enough to reach the finish (ORCA);
+  * `<delta>` — mandatory tag that defines the distance between the center of the agent and the finish, which is enough to reach the finish (ORCA parameter);
-  * `<timestep>` — mandatory tag that defines the time step of simulation (ORCA);
+  * `<timestep>` — mandatory tag that defines the time step of simulation (ORCA parameter);
+  * `<searchtype>` — tag that defines the type of planning.
+Possible values - "thetastar" (use Theta* for planning), "direct" (turn off global planning and always use direction to global goal).
+Default value is "thetastar" (global planning parameter);
-  * `<breakingties>` - tag that defines the priority in OPEN list for nodes with equal f-values.
+  * `<breakingties>` — tag that defines the priority in OPEN list for nodes with equal f-values.
 Possible values - "0" (break ties in favor of the node with smaller g-value), "1" (break ties in favor of the node with greater g-value).
-Default value is "0" (Theta*);
+Default value is "0" (Theta* parameter);
-  * `<cutcorners>` - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
+  * `<cutcorners>` — boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
-Default value is "false" (Theta*);
+Default value is "false" (Theta* parameter);
-  *  `<allowsqueeze>` - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
+  *  `<allowsqueeze>` — boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
-Default value is "false" (Theta*);
+Default value is "false" (Theta* parameter);
-  *  `<hweight` - defines the weight of the heuristic function.
+  *  `<hweight` — defines the weight of the heuristic function.
 Should be real number greater or equal 1.
-Default value is "1" (Theta*);
+Default value is "1" (Theta* parameter);

 ![Map scheme](/images/map.png)